 You have every right to feel worried and fearful right now.
 But you don’t have to let this anxiety consume you.
 There are several simple things you can do right now to relieve these anxious, tense feelings, and find your calm again:

-1) Take a quick walk.
+1) Go for a walk.

-2) Plug in and listen to your favorite music.
+2) Listen to your favorite music.

 4) Do something you enjoy.

-This basic tip is not a trick!
-You can relax and relieve your tense feelings by simply doing something you enjoy.
+No this is not a trick!
+We know this sounds too easy, but it’s true—you can relax and relieve your tense feelings by simply doing something you enjoy.
 Do you like to do yoga?
+What about puzzles?
 Do you enjoy reading?
-What about working on a puzzle?
-Whatever it is, engaging in an activity you enjoy can help you to relax and feel grounded again.
+What about watching funny YouTube videos?
+There are plenty of enjoyable activities you can engage in from the safety and comfort of home.

 5) Refocus to the here and now.

 Finally, if you’re feeling tense, try to re-center your mind.
 Focus not on the anxiety-inducing situation at hand, but the right now.
 You are safe.
 You’re on your yoga mat, curled up in the nook of your couch with a book, peering over a soon-to-be masterpiece made out of puzzle pieces, or laughing at a silly video.
 And everything is okay.